kubernetes-sigs/kustomize/examples/chart.md

 [plugin]: ../docs/plugins

-[Helm charts] aren't natively read by kustomize, but kustomize has a built in HelmChartInflationGenerator that allows one to access helm charts.
+[Helm charts] aren't natively read by kustomize, but kustomize has a builtin HelmChartInflationGenerator that allows one to access helm charts.

 One pattern combining kustomize and helm is